Tanmeet-0/Youtube_Important_Notifications_Destroyer/readme.md

 the important notification so they stand out more than other notifications.

 Made using Typescript for the actual program, Webpack for the bundler and Node for Managing everything.

+Currently figuring out hoe to publish an extension on the chrome web store.